 OA is most common in the elderly, specifically primary OA.
-Over time, joint cartilage degenerates because it cannot repair itself as effectively (x).
-There is no specific cause for primary osteoarthritis, but it is mostly related to age (x, x).
+Over time, joint cartilage degenerates because it cannot repair itself as effectively. (x) There is no specific cause for primary osteoarthritis, but the medical industry mainly relates to age. (x) (x)

-Rheumatoid arthritis (RA) is an autoimmune disorder, in which the immune system attacks the synovial membrane that surrounds the joints, causing irritation and inflammation (x).
-Pain is often severe.
+Rheumatoid arthritis (RA) is an autoimmune disorder in which the immune system attacks the synovial membrane surrounding the joints, causing irritation and inflammation. (x) Pain is often severe.
 Eventually, rheumatoid arthritis attacks both bone and cartilage.
 Rheumatoid arthritis causes swollen and inflamed joints.
 Nodules will typically form on the knuckles, heels or elbows.
 Rheumatoid arthritis flare-ups tend to be more severe than OA and can lead to disability.

 Symptoms of Rheumatoid Arthritis

 RA symptoms can be mild or more severe.
 They include swelling, pain and stiffness in the joints.
 RA typically affects more than one joint at a time.
-It commonly affects small joints in the wrists, elbows, shoulders, jaw, feet, neck or ankles (x).
-The swelling is usually distributed symmetrically.
-For example, when the knuckles on the left hand are inflamed, the knuckles on the right hand are probably inflamed also (x).
-Other symptoms include stiffness in the morning, decreased appetite, weight loss and fatigue.
-The symptoms may linger for years (x).
+It commonly affects small joints in the wrists, elbows, shoulders, jaw, feet, neck or ankles. (x) The swelling is usually distributed symmetrically.
+For example, when the knuckles on the left hand become inflamed, the knuckles become probably inflamed on the right hand. (x) Other symptoms include stiffness in the morning, decreased appetite, weight loss and fatigue.
+The symptoms may linger for years. (x)

 Stages of Rheumatoid Arthritis

-- 1st Stage: Joint and synovial tissue first begins to swell and patient starts to feel pain and stiffness.
+Joint and synovial tissue first begins to swell, and the patient starts to feel pain and stiffness.

-- 2nd Stage: Synovial inflammation worsens and damages cartilage and the patient begins to lose mobility.
+Synovial inflammation worsens and damages cartilage, and the patient begins to lose mobility.

-- 3rd Stage: This is severe RA.
-Inflammation beings to destroy bones along with cartilage.
-Pain and swelling increase and the patient loses more mobility.
+This is severe RA.
+Inflammation beings destroy bones along with cartilage.
+Pain and swelling increase, and the patient loses more mobility.
 It may also cause deformities in the joints.

-- 4th Stage: At this stage, the patient still feels pain, swelling and stiffness.
-But the joints stop functioning completely.
+At this stage, the patient still feels pain, swelling and stiffness.
+But the joints stop functioning altogether.

 Causes of Rheumatoid Arthritis

 The exact causes of RA remain unknown.
-But there are several factors that may play a role.
+But several factors may play a role.
 Genetics may contribute, as well as gender and age.
-It is more common in women and in individuals between the ages of 40 and 60.
+It is more common in women and individuals between the ages of 40 and 60.
 Scientists think that there may be environmental factors as well.
-For example, bacterial or viral infections may cause the immune system to mistakenly identify joint tissue as an invading pathogen that it must destroy.
-Exposure to certain chemicals, air pollutants and second-hand smoke may also increase the risk (x).
+For example, bacterial or viral infections may mistakenly cause the immune system to identify joint tissue as an invading pathogen it must destroy.
+Exposure to certain chemicals, air pollutants and second-hand smoke may also increase the risk. (x)

 Psoriatic Arthritis (PA)

-Psoriatic arthritis is common in patients with psoriasis, which is an autoimmune disease, in which the immune system attacks healthy skin cells and causes them to grow abnormally fast (x).
-Some psoriasis patients develop PA, but not all of them.
-Some people develop psoriatic arthritis if they do not even have psoriasis (x).
+Psoriatic arthritis is common in patients with psoriasis, an autoimmune disease in which the immune system attacks healthy skin cells and causes them to grow abnormally fast. (x) Some psoriasis patients develop PA, but not all of them.
+Some people develop psoriatic arthritis if they do not even have psoriasis. (x)

 Causes of Psoriatic Arthritis

-Like rheumatoid arthritis and the skin disorder psoriasis, psoriatic arthritis is an auto-immune disorder that develops when the immune system misidentifies proteins in the synovial membrane and mistakes them for pathogens.
+Like rheumatoid arthritis and the skin disorder psoriasis, psoriatic arthritis is an autoimmune disorder that develops when the immune system misidentifies proteins in the synovial membrane, surrounding the joints, and mistakes them for pathogens.

 Symptoms of Psoriatic Arthritis

-Symptoms can develop slowly or fairly quickly and they can be mild or severe.
+Symptoms can develop slowly or reasonably quickly, and they can be mild or severe.
 Common symptoms include swollen fingers and toes, fatigue, pain and tenderness in the tendons, stiffness or decreased mobility.
 It may also cause the nails to change.
 The nail may separate from the bed and look pitted, like a fungal infection.
-PA may also cause redness and inflammation in the eyes (x).
+PA may also cause redness and inflammation in the eyes. (x)

 Complications of Arthritis

-Arthritis is most dangerous when it is left untreated.
+Ignoring your aches and pains is not a good idea.
+Arthritis is most dangerous when left untreated.
 Untreated cases can cause damage to other parts of the body, not just the joints.
-Complications can include (x):
+Complications can include: (x)